Vergil333/trello-api-with-selenium/README.md

 Operate Trello with API and Selenium

 Prerequisites:
-- Java JDK 11.0.4+ (because of bug in older versions)
+- Java JDK 11.0.4+ (there is a bug in older versions)
 - GeckoDriver